AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Documentation/(3) UI.md

 }
 ```

-### Layers
+## Spawning

 Now we have a GUI with a single button.
 When the button is pressed, it calls a function in `My2DEngine`.
-Now we want to create an instance of the engine and also create the GUI:
+Now we want to create an instance of the engine and also create the GUI.  `args...` is the arguments that are passed to the constructor.

 ```C++
 // #include "Lumen.h"